lucastso/vacation-planner-laravel/README.md

 - Laravel DOMpdf to handle PDF gen
 - PHPUnit to testing

-I'll be leaving here a link to provide a sample of this exactly app running, and a Swaggerhub link with all API docs.
+I'll be leaving here a link to provide a sample of this exactly app running, and a link with all API docs.

 // TODO